Nithya-k23/Capstone_Project_University_Success_Analysis/README.md

 # Capstone Project - University Success Analysis
 university success analysis  using powerBI, excel, SQL
 ## Overview
-This project analyzes university rankings, performance, and country-level trends using Power BI, SQL, and Excel.
-The dataset includes six tables covering universities, rankings, and country information.
-Additional data on GDP and population are used for deeper insights.
-The analysis is structured into four categories based on the MECE framework:

-- University Analysis

-- Ranking System Analysis

-- Performance Analysis

-- Country-Level Analysis
+University Success Analysis is a data-driven project that explores the factors influencing university rankings, student demographics, and country-level trends using Power BI, Excel, and SQL.
+The analysis utilizes structured datasets containing university details, ranking criteria, country information, and economic indicators (GDP and population).
+The project involves data cleaning, transformation, and visualization to gain insights into university performance and trends.

 ## Significance
-Understanding university performance metrics helps:
-- Students make informed education choices
-- Universities identify improvement areas
-- Policymakers allocate resources effectively
-- Researchers study education trends globally
+Understanding university success factors is crucial for students, educators, policymakers, and institutions.
+This project provides valuable insights into:

+- The impact of ranking systems on university performance.

+- The relationship between economic factors (GDP, population) and higher education institutions.

+- Trends in student demographics, including international student enrollment and gender distribution.

+- The effect of ranking scores on university resources and student-staff ratios.

+- Data-driven decision-making in university improvements and policy reforms.

 ## Data Samples